How To Do Vipassana Meditation Technique At Home [TUTORIAL]

 The Buddha himself said that Vipassana meditation technique is best practiced under a tree in a forest or in a similarly peaceful environment.

-You can practice Vipassana meditation technique at home if you prefer, provided that you have a peaceful space to meditate.
+You can practice Vipassana meditation technique at home so long as you have a peaceful space to meditate in.